whiletruedoio/.github/docs/community/ORGANIZATION.md

 number of members (minimum 3, maximum 9).
 The board will be voted every year from all contributors.

-As a board member, you need to participate in all board [meetings](./MEETINGS.md).
-Additionally, at least one board member must be present at the community [meetings](./MEETING.md).
+As a board member, you need to participate in all board meetings.
 Furthermore, board members must ensure that the community can work together and support them with resources and knowledge.

 ### Special Interest Groups